+Automatically.
+Select Automatically, if you want the date and time set automatically by time zone.
 Change the time zone in which your network functions from this pull-down menu.
-(You can even automatically adjust for daylight savings time.)
+You can automatically adjust for daylight savings time, if you select Automatically adjust clock for daylight saving changes.